crstffr/jspm-bundler/README.md

     // both of these paths are relative to your baseURL.
     dest: '',       // path to folder where bundles are saved
-    file: '',       // JS file where bundle config is written
+    file: '',       // JS file where bundle manifest is written

     bust: false,    // use file checksums to bust cached bundles